 Live betting on the 2nd half affords you the luxury of analyzing data from a team’s 1st half performance to gauge what’s likely going to happen in the 2nd half of the match and the best bets going forward.

 During the 2018 World Cup, 63% of the goals were scored in the 2nd half.
-Statistics also reveal that the majority of goals scored in 2010 and 2014 World Cups’ occurred in the 2nd half.
+Statistics also reveal that the majority of goals scored in the 2010 and 2014 World Cups’ occurred in the 2nd half.
 The majority of corners and cards also happen in the 2nd half.

 As such it makes more sense to focus on the 2nd half where more of the dramatic action takes place, leaving you with more opportunities to find value and turn a profit during specific betting windows.

 The 2nd half also offers great pre-match betting opportunities in the form of:

 During the 2018 World Cup, no less than 606 corner kicks were taken with 341 (56.3%) corners taken during the 2nd half, while only 265 corners (43.7%) were taken in the 1st half.
 Furthermore, 126 (20.8%) corners were taken between the 61st and 75th minutes.

 When one analyzes historical data from World Cups pre-2018, it’s evident that most of the corner kicks were taken in the 1st and last 30 minutes of the matches.